-Tax Lawyers Group, A Professional Law Corporation, is a premier tax law firm concentrating in all areas of tax and bankruptcy law throughout California.
-We are dedicated to providing responsive, personalized legal service of the utmost quality to our clients in all areas of taxation law, including representation before the Internal Revenue Service, Employment Development Department (EDD), State Board of Equalization (SBE), and Franchise Tax Board (FTB).
+Tax Lawyers Group, A Professional Law Corporation, is a premier tax law firm concentrating in all areas of tax, sales tax, criminal tax, bankruptcy law and SBA loan debt settlement throughout California as well as representing clients from other states in the U.S. and abroad.
+We are dedicated to providing responsive, personalized legal service of the utmost quality to our clients in all areas of bankruptcy and tax law, including representation before the Internal Revenue Service, Employment Development Department (EDD), California Department of Tax and Feed Administration (CDTFA formerly Board of Equalization), and Franchise Tax Board (FTB).

 The IRS usually chooses returns for audits based on a statistical formula, although it has the discretion to review other returns as well.
 An auditor goes over each return and either accepts it or identifies certain issues before forwarding the return for an assignment to an examining group.
 If you are being audited by the IRS, you may feel confused and anxious.
 In some cases, tax audits lead to criminal prosecution.
 However, you have rights during an IRS tax audit, and our California tax lawyers can help you protect and assert those rights.
 Many of our clients have obtained a no change status or minimal payment on an audit, which means that nothing or very little is owed.Sales Tax Audits

-The Board of Equalization administers and collects sales and use tax for the state.
-Through the Board of Equalization, the state has expanded its program for conducting sales tax audits of small to medium-size businesses.
+The California Department of Tax and Fee Administration administers and collects sales and use tax for the state.
+Through the California Department of Tax and Fee Administration, the state has expanded its program for conducting sales tax audits of small to medium-size businesses.
 The purpose of an audit is to confirm whether a business reported the accurate amount of sales tax to the state.
 It also aims to promote state tax law compliance and increase state tax revenue.
-The Board of Equalization sometimes has initiated criminal tax fraud actions based on sales tax audits, which makes it important for small business owners to approach the audit with careful assistance from a professional.Tax Fraud Investigations
+The California Department of Tax and Fee Administration sometimes has initiated criminal tax fraud actions based on sales tax audits, which makes it important for small business owners to approach the audit with careful assistance from a professional.Tax Fraud Investigations